digital-fabric/modulation/README.md

   Settings = import('./settings')
   ```

-* Place your exports at the top of your module or namespace:
+* Place your exports at the top of your module:

   ```ruby
   export :foo, :bar, :baz